Article key points:

 On top of the core limited lines, states may include non-core limited lines licenses such as title insurance, pet insurance, legal expense insurance, self-storage insurance, funeral or burial insurance, and many, many more.

 Since these lines are more narrowly focused, they typically don’t have quite so rigorous training requirements.
-In some cases, producers who hold a general lines license won’t need additional licensing to sell, solicit, or negotiate a limited lines product.
+In some cases, insurance producers who hold a general lines license won’t need additional licensing to sell, solicit, or negotiate a limited lines product.
 But remember: There isn’t much uniformity between states when it comes to licensing requirements for limited lines.
 So always be sure to check with your state department of insurance website to confirm compliance.

 Knowing the difference between lines of authority, lines of business, and license classes, as well as what states recognize which, can be tedious.
-See how AgentSync can take off some of the mental load and give your staff more time for memorizing better things.
+Since insurance regulations differ significantly across jurisdictions, insurance organizations need accurate, up-to-date compliance data to manage producer licensing and avoid regulatory risk.

 LOA FAQs